nsacyber/Windows-Secure-Host-Baseline/README.md

 Nothing in this Work is intended to constitute an endorsement, explicit or implied, by the U.S.
 Government of any particular manufacturer's product or service.

+## Disclaimer of Endorsement
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, in this Work does not constitute an endorsement, recommendation, or favoring by the United States Government and shall not be used for advertising or product endorsement pursposes.